1,000+ Opportunities

 org North County Headquarters Physical Address: 2625 South Miller Street, Suite 101, Santa Maria, CA 93455 Mailing: P. O. Box 2110 Santa Maria, CA 93455 ©2026 Santa Barbara Foundation.

-Based on current listing details, eligibility includes: Nonprofit child care providers serving Santa Barbara County, California.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Nonprofit child care providers serving Santa Barbara County, California.
+Confirm the full requirements in the official notice before applying.